Nicky has never spent so much time on the phone.

 Like the call she got from a man concerned about his wife’s stage-4 cancer after her chemotherapy was discontinued.
 Or the woman whose mastectomy was postponed and wondered how hospitals would handle cancelled surgeries.
 And the man with prostate cancer whose surgery was cancelled and was told he had to wait until the worst of COVID-19 had passed.

-But thanks to your help through the gift of A Phone Call, Carrie and others are there to support people during a time when they are feeling particularly isolated, lonely and afraid.
+But thanks to your help through the gift of A Phone Call, Nicky and others are there to support people during a time when they are feeling particularly isolated, lonely and afraid.

 “What we offer is really a lifeline for patients and caregivers,” she says.
 “We are there to offer information and support, and to tell them they are not alone.”